Prompt

 Using JavaScript, you can enter anything into the below box and click the Prompt button to create a prompt with that text in your browser window.

-3. In an FTP session, prompt is a command that enables and disables the FTP prompt.
+3. In an FTP (File Transfer Protocol) session, the prompt command turns the FTP prompt on and off.
 See the following link for information about prompt and other FTP commands.

 Command prompt, Operating system terms, Option, Prompt engineering